 After teaching him that biting you is painful, let him know what he can bite or chew on.
 If he starts nibbling at your fingers or toes while you’re playing, offer him a toy instead.
 Keep toys where you can easily reach them so you can quickly offer an acceptable alternative when the puppy feels a need to chew.

 If he continues to nip you, stop the play session so that he realizes that biting is not rewarded.
 You may also need to redirect that excessive puppy energy with outside playtime, a walk, or a training session.
 Never hit your dog or otherwise physically punish him.
 If your pet seems to be biting out of aggression (not during play), speak to a veterinarian or dog trainer about ways to deal with that behavior.

 Caring for a Puppy’s Adult Teeth

-Good luck with your new puppy and enjoy guiding him through his important time in his life.
-Before long, the thoughts of him as a nipping, chewing little monster will be something you look back on fondly.
+Good luck with your new puppy, and enjoy guiding him through this important time.
+Before long, the memories of your pup as a nipping, chewing little monster will be something you look back on fondly.

 Stuck at home with a new puppy?
 Training your dog during COVID-19 can be difficult without access to normal training classes.
 That’s why we’re here to help you virtually, through AKC GoodDog!
 Helpline.
 This live telephone service connects you with a professional trainer who will offer unlimited, individualized advice on everything from house-training to behavioral issues.